Dr. Kim LIVE

 The effects of COVID-19 are impacting us all in different, yet similar ways- individuals, couples, children, and families, employers/ employees, groups, organizations, communities, and businesses have all been affected.
 Everyone has needed to make changes.
 Change, while not an easy process for some, is a part of life.
 COVID-19 has demonstrated our capacity for change, and yet people cope with these changes in different ways.
 Our physical, mental- behavioral, and spiritual health and wellness require care.
 Since the conditions brought about by COVID-19 have been impacting many children, families, and stakeholders at all levels of influence in mixed and varied ways, many treatable conditions are reportedly on the rise again.
 So many primary and secondary health conditions can place individuals at an even greater risk for contracting other forms of “dis-ease”.
-Coming together with like-minded and hearted people for fellowship and communion, connection is healing.
-Loving others is a part of what we are called to do.
-We also need to be focusing more on our personal relationships with Jesus/ God.
-Taking more time to Worship and turn to Him during times of crisis as well as during times of victory.
-Living the life God would like us to live requires study of the original Word, The Bible.
-The most widely published "script" in more languages than any other since the beginning of time.
-Still available in court rooms, hotel rooms, and hospitals.
-God is needed forever and always.
-We need to be following His Laws, His Ways, and Honoring Him First.
+Coming together with like-minded and hearted people for fellowship, communion, connection can provide healing.

 The effects of various “coping” strategies people may choose to use, for better or worse, consciously, or unconsciously, can also affect us all.
-When we come to realize these are issues in God deficits, turning to others, things, people, places instead of and before God, we can really help others and ourselves in the process.
-God needs to come first in our lives.
 Change is not easy.
 Change can be messy.
 It can be a very painful and difficult process.
-Counselors can help people who have more difficulty accepting and coping with changes, attaching and detaching, connecting and disconnecting, move through the stages of change process faster.
-Dr. Kim LIVE is a faith-based Counselor whose beliefs inform each and everyone of her practices.
-Counselors can help individuals who need to learn skills and tools to better protect their own health and wellness, as well as the health and wellness of those around them, while simultaneously learning ways to better mitigate the effects of how others may choose to cope or not cope so well with changes, transitions, and hardships.
-When individuals who need support do not enlist the proper mental-behavioral health care support professionals/ God / Jesus (the almighty Counselor), when they are needed and/or refuse to receive treatment when treatment is needed, everyone involved may pay a price.
-Jesus already paid the ultimate price for our sins.
-But we need to turn to Him and follow His ways.
-When we confess our sins to Him directly, repent, and turn away, we are Free.
-It will b easier for us to Love Him, Others, and Ourselves.
-What a weight and heavy burden lifted from our souls.
-What a mighty and awesome God who would do that for us?
+Counselors and Life Coaches can help people who have more difficulty accepting and coping with changes, attaching and detaching, connecting and disconnecting, move through the stages of change process faster.
+Counselors and Life Coaches can also help individuals who need to learn skills and tools to better protect their own health and wellness, as well as the health and wellness of those around them/ who they say they care for, while simultaneously learning more ways to better mitigate the effects of how others may choose to cope or not cope so well with changes, transitions, and hardships.
+When individuals who need support do not enlist the proper mental-behavioral health care support professionals, when they are needed, and/or refuse to receive treatment when treatment is needed, everyone involved may pay a price.

-With more limited contact and access to doing the types of things in the world we have enjoyed doing and seeing the types of people we appreciated and enjoyed seeing, it is not unusual or unexpected that depression, anxiety, and other conditions could set in.
-God is the Great Physician.
-He can heal all of these ailments.
-Pray To Him.
-Listen to songs about Him.
-Read His Word, and find comfort in Him.
+With more limited contact and access to doing the types of things in the world we have enjoyed doing, seeing the types of people we might have appreciated and enjoyed seeing, it is not unusual or unexpected that depression, anxiety, and other so-called symptoms of "conditions" could set in (based on the changing conditions).